nestjs/docs.nestjs.com/content/techniques/mongo.md

 }
 ```

-#### Connection Injection
+#### Connection

-Maybe sometime you will need the native [Mongoose Connection](https://mongoosejs.com/docs/api.html#Connection)
-(for an integration with an external library, or to use the native API).
-In such cases, use the `@InjectConnection` decorator:
+At times you may need to access the native [Mongoose Connection](https://mongoosejs.com/docs/api.html#Connection) object.
+For example, you may want to make native API calls on the connection object.
+You can inject the Mongoose Connection by using the `@InjectConnection()` decorator as follows:

 ```typescript
 import { Injectable } from '@nestjs/common';